 Know What Fruit Flies Love

-Fruit flies are drawn to anything containing sugar that ferments into alcohol—overly ripe fruit, beer, or wine, to name a few common items.
+Fruit flies are drawn to anything containing sugar that ferments into alcohol—such as overly ripe fruit, beer, or wine, to name a few common items.
 If they can't readily find their very favorite foods, they will search it out in sticky garbage cans, compost bins, sink drains, and recycling bins.
 Doing some routine housekeeping chores can help solve the problem!

 Wash and Inspect Produce